Posted on September 2, 2012

-Annie E. Casey Foundation - Program Assistant-Evidence, Based Practice
+Annie E. Casey Foundation - Senior Associate-Evidence-Based Practice

 The Annie E. Casey Foundation is a private charitable organization dedicated to helping build better futures for disadvantaged children in the United States.
 The primary mission of the Foundation is to foster public policies, human service reforms, and community supports that more effectively meet the needs of today’s vulnerable children and families.
 The Foundation distributes approximately $150 million annually in grants to organizations that help states, cities, and neighborhoods improve the life outcomes of these children and families.

-The Program Assistant will become a member of the Evidence-Based Practice Team at the Foundation.
-The Evidence-Based Practice Team is focused on increasing the availability and utilization of evidence-based programs that improve outcomes for children and families in five key domains – education and skills attainment, emotional well-being, positive relationships, behavior and physical health.
-We have found that evidence-based programs and practices that can be successfully implemented in public systems (such as child welfare and juvenile justice) and communities have been evaluated through a randomized controlled trial or quasi-experimental trial without design flaws, demonstrate positive impact on child well-being outcomes, clearly define the population of focus, target risk and protective factors that theory and research link to positive outcomes and possess training materials and fidelity monitoring tools as well as information on the financial and human resources re quired for implementation.
+The Evidence-Based Practice Team is focused on increasing the availability and utilization of evidence-based programs that improve outcomes for children and families in five key domains – education and skills attainment, emotional well-being, positive relationships, behavior, and physical health.
+We have found that evidence-based programs and practices that can be successfully implemented in public systems (such as child welfare and juvenile justice) and communities have been evaluated through a randomized controlled trial or quasi-experimental trial without design flaws, demonstrate positive impact on child well-being outcomes, clearly define the population of focus, target risk and protective factors that theory and research link to positive outcomes and possess training materials and fidelity monitoring tools as well as information on the financial and human resources required for implementation.

-The Program Assistant will play a role in supporting the Evidence-Based Practice Team’s grantmaking efforts and Evidence2Success project.
-The team’s grantmaking focuses on investing in building evidence for programs that are most likely to positively impact child outcomes and in taking successful programs to scale.
+The Senior Associate is a full-time, senior-level professional position at the Foundation.
+This position reports to the Director of the EBP Team and will play a leadership role in the foundation’s Evidence2Success project.
 Evidence2Success is a framework to guide public investment in proven programs for children and youth by strengthening partnerships among public systems, schools and communities.
 The Evidence2Success framework includes surveys of children and families to allow communities to benchmark and track trends in child well-being and the root causes that promote or impede children’s health and development.
-Evidence2Success communities also have access to an interactive online database of proven programs that have the greatest potential to meet children’s strengths and needs.
+Communities also have access to an interactive online database of proven programs that have the greatest potential to meet children’s strengths and needs.
 Through coaching and technical assistance, communities will develop the capacities that they need to utilize the Evidence2Success framework, including the capacity to integrate multiple funding streams into a coordinated approach to finance and sustain evidence-based programs.

-- The Program Assistant will exhibit sensitivity to and respect for diversity in personal, professional and business relationships on behalf of the Foundation.
-Seek to utilize the Foundation resources in an equitable manner with regard to race, ethnicity, and gender.
+- Seek to use foundation resources in an equitable manner with regard to race, ethnicity, and gender.

 The duties listed above are intended only as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.